 5. It is important to develop ways to demonstrate that ECR is effective and in order for ECR to propagate through the government, we need to be able to point to concrete benefits; consequently, we ask what other methods and measures are you developing in your department/agency to track the use and outcomes (performance and cost savings) of ECR as directed in Section 4 (b) of the ECR memo, which states: Given possible savings in improved outcomes and reduced costs of administrative appeals and litigation, agency leadership should recognize and support needed upfront investments in collaborative processes and conflict resolution and demonstrate those savings and in performance and accountability measures to maintain a budget neutral environment and Section 4 (g) which states: Federal agencies should report at least every year to the Director of OMB and the Chairman of CEQ on their progress in the use of ECR and other collaborative problem solving approaches and on their progress in tracking cost savings and performance outcomes.
 Agencies are encouraged to work toward systematic collection of relevant information that can be useful in on-going information exchange across departments?
-[You are encouraged to attach examples or additional data]
+[You are encouraged to attach examples or additional datal

 Air Force environmental conflicts and disputes tend to be wide-ranging and the volume is not as high as agencies, for example, with licensing and enforcement as their primary mission.
 Senior leadership has long recognized the value of ADR and its contribution to mission accomplishment through its creative problem-solving attributes as well as savings in cost and time.
 ADR is treated by the Air Force as "budget neutral" with a positive impact on mission accomplishment.
-Air Force leadership fully supports the need for up front investments for training in collaborative processes and conflict resolution.
-6. Describe other significant efforts your agency has taken in FY 2010 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not fit within the Policy Memo's definition of ECR as presented on the first page of this template.
+Air Force leadership fully supports the need for up-front investment in training in the use of collaborative processes and conflict resolution.